 OXO Good Grips products have had a long presence online and in big home goods stores.
 They build their brand on promoting their easy-to-hold handles and special functions to reduce difficult grasping tasks in food preparation.
-The company built its product line on ease of use and creating tools for tasks other brands did not consider useful.
+The company built its product line on ease of use and creating tools for tasks that other brands did not consider useful.
 It is not medically backed or specifically implied they are for arthritic people, but the company does promote their products are easy to hold because of wider, matte plastic handles.
-And over the years the style has endured that even without the label, you can identify a OXO tool by the outsized grip.
+And over the years, the style has endured that even without the label, you can identify an OXO tool by the outsized grip.
 Still, among cooks more familiar with the narrow handles of the traditional implements, they were considered quirky, off-beat, non-professional (maybe even branded as handicapped-specific) tools.

 Sometimes it's a bit hard to picture dry goods sold in food stores in this manner, as staples like flour and sugar are sold in five pound bags.
 This guide will take a few items and demonstrate OXO POP container sizes you may wish to buy for a few kitchen staple items.
-First, we take a look at the all-time basics of flour and sugar.
+First, we'll take a look at the all-time basics of flour and sugar.

 The OXO POP product label suggests a 4 quart, 6" square container as ideal for five pound bags of flour and sugar.

 The Kitchen Test Results